 - Any elective or cosmetic treatments.

-- Any treatments in connection with pregnancy, birthing and fertility and breeding such as sterilisation, artificial insemination and injuries resulting from breeding.
+- Any treatments in connection with pregnancy, birthing and fertility and breeding (any complications suffered as a result as one of these), sterilization, artificial insemination and injuries resulting from breeding.

-- House calls, after-hours consultation or hospitalisation unless a vet confirms it as necessary in terms of the pet's health.
+- House calls, travel costs, after-hours consultation or hospitalisation unless a vet confirms it as necessary in terms of the pet's health.